Baidyanathdham Express: Traction

-Both train are hauled by a Samastipur Loco Shed or Gomoh Loco Shed based WAP-7 electric locomotive from Patna till Asansol.
-From Asansol till Puri the train is hauled by a Visakhapatnam Loco Shed or Howrah Loco Shed based WAP-7 electric locomotive.
+Both train are hauled by a Samastipur Loco Shed or Gomoh Loco Shed based WAP-7 and WAG-9 electric locomotive from Patna till Asansol.
+From Asansol till Puri the train is hauled by a Visakhapatnam Loco Shed or Howrah Loco Shed based WAP-7 and WAG-9 electric locomotive.

 Rake sharing

 The train shares its rake with 22889/22890 Samudra Kanya Express and 12895/12896 Shalimar-Puri Weekly SF Express.